top of page

 For example, we know that we can prove that there are infinitely many prime numbers.
 A composite number is any number that can by divided by more integer between 1 and itself.
 A prime number is any number that is not composite.
 However, no one has proved that there are infinitely many prime pairs; that is, infinitely many prime numbers that differ by two; for example, (3, 5), (5, 7), (11, 13), (17, 19), (29, 31), ..., (7877, 7879), etc. are all prime pairs.
 Now, suppose we determine that we cannot prove that there are infinitely many prime pairs.
 Ali may then add the additional axiom: there are infinitely many prime pairs, while Bailey may add the additional axiom: there are only a finite number of prime pairs.
 Assuming either of these cannot lead to a contradiction, because if either did, then that would prove the other as a result of our current axiomatic system.

 Mathematicians did this with the axiom of choice: you could assume that the axiom of choice is true, or you can assume it is false, and the mathematics that you deduce from either assumption leads you to two very different mathematical models.
 Assuming it is true (adopting it to be an axiom) produces results such as it being possible to split a sphere into 41 pieces, moved and rotated without ever overlapping, and then reassembling these pieces into two spheres of the same volume as the original.
 For example, consider the Tangram puzzle.
 It is possible to move and rotate these pieces of a square on the plane so as to produce two squares, each of half the area of the original.
 You cannot, of course, ever accomplish this with a classic interlocking puzzle because you cannot separate two pieces without lifting one into the third dimension.
 Trevor Wilson, however, showed you can split a sphere into 41 pieces, move and rotate them without ever blocking each other, in such a way to produce two spheres that are equal in volume to the original, but for each point in each of the two spheres, there is a point in the original sphere from which it came.
-Personally, I prefer to assume that the axiom of choice is false.
+Personally, I prefer to not assume that the axiom of choice is true.
 After all, we cannot create a sun out of a pea by splitting the pea into pieces, reassembling them, and then repeating the process with each resulting pea at most 114 times.
 Consequently, any theorem that is proved using the axiom of choice cannot provide a model for reality: we can only split peas.
+That being said, it is not a contradiction that splitting a pea into two peas of equal volume, as one can prove that set theory together with the axiom of choice, and without it, are both internally consistent, so the axiom of choice does not imply that 1 = 2.
+Rather, it means that the axiom of choice leads to results that are simply not applicable in the real world.

 Another case may be the question of whether or not P = NP; that is, can every Boolean-valued problem (a problem to which there is a yes-no answer) were a solution can be verified in polynomial time, be also solved in polynomial time.
 For example, given n cities, is it possible to visit all n cities by travelling less than 1203 km?
 Given a list of n cities, then you can check whether or not this is less than 1203 km just by adding together.
 Currently, however, there is no algorithm that will give you that list of n cities assuming a solution exists in less than 2ⁿ steps, at least, in the worst-case scenario.
 I personally believe that P ≠ NP, but this is simply the consensus view of the majority of computer scientists, and I certainly have nothing useful to say about this problem.